 Place your butter into a skillet or small saucepan and heat over medium heat.
 Stir occasionally for the next few minutes to help this process along.
 This whole process takes about 5-8 minutes.

-At first, your butter will melt (as expected) and then slowly you'll notice foam appearing at the top of the melted butter.
-You may even be unable to see the butter below the foam but this is okay.
+At first, your butter will melt (as expected), and then slowly, you'll notice foam appearing at the top of the melted butter.
+You may even be unable to see the butter below the foam, but this is okay.

-After a few minutes, you'll notice the foam start to slowly change colors.
+After a few minutes, you'll notice the foam slowly start to change colors.
 When the foam is mostly browned, or about the shade of a pale cookie, and the melted butter below the foam looks a bit darker and has brown specks at the bottom of the pan, it's ready.